NicholasClark/TIRTLtools/reference/plot_clonotype_indices.md

 ## Value

-(default) Returns a stacked bar chart of relative frequencies of most-frequent clonotypes.
+Returns a stacked bar chart of relative frequencies of most-frequent clonotypes.
 If return_data is TRUE, the data frame used to create the plot is returned instead.

 ## See also